Faroe Islands- A Perfect Destination for Adventurers

 An adventure we have been waiting for too long.

 Although tourism is increasing by 10% each year, you can still drive around some islands and not see a soul.
-Which is something uncommon these days, where there are people everywhere
+This is something uncommon these days, where there are people everywhere.

 On top of that, we love nature and adventure, and hiking the Faroe Islands is one of the best ways to combine both.